thecailab/SCUTA/README.md

                                    colData = coldata,
                                    design = ~ condition + time)
 ```
-The zinbwave function is used to compute observational weights which unlock bulk RNA-seq tools for single-cell applications, as illustrated in [Van den Berge et al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1406-4).
+The zinbwave function is used to compute dropout weights which alleviate the bias casued by dropout event and thus unlock bulk RNA-seq tools for single-cell applications, as illustrated in [Van den Berge et al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1406-4).
 ```
 zinb <- zinbFit(fluidigm, K=2, epsilon=1000)
 fluidigm_zinb <- zinbwave(fluidigm, fitted_model = zinb, K = 2, epsilon=1000, observationalWeights = TRUE)
 weights <- assay(fluidigm_zinb, "weights")
 ```
-`voomWithDreamWeights` function is used to transform count data to log2-counts per million (logCPM), estimate the mean-variance relationship and compute observation-level weights.
+`voomWithDreamWeights` function is used to transform count data to log2-counts per million (logCPM), estimate the mean-variance relationship and compute the precision weights, which capture the measurement error in RNA-seq counts.
 Then, the zinb weights and mean-variance weights are combined together as the overall weights.
 At last, a three-level linear mixed model is fitted for the data.
 The model can be expressed as

 $$ E(log_2(Y_ig)) = \beta_{0g} + \beta_{1g} * condition_{i} + \beta_{2g} * time_{i} + \alpha_{0ig} + \alpha_{1ig} * time_{i} $$